Gerundive: Later developments

 In Late Latin, the distinction between gerundive and future participle was sometimes lost.
 So, gerundive moriendi is found for morituri 'about to die'.
-Conversely, future particles recepturus and scripturus are found for recipientus and scriptures.
+Conversely, future participles recepturus and scripturus are found for recipiendus and scribendus/scribundus.
 More regularly, the gerundive came to be used as a future passive participle.
 Ultimately the gerundive in the nominative case came to substitute for the present participle.

 Other languages

 The term is occasionally used in descriptions of English grammar, to denote the present participle used adjectivally or adverbially e.g. 'take a running jump'.
 That form, ending in -ing, is identical to that of the English gerund, but it is generally called a gerund when it is used as a noun, not as an adjective or adverb e.g. 'running burns more calories than walking'.

 In Old Irish, a form known in the literature as the verbal of necessity is used as the predicate of the copula in the function of the Latin gerundive, e.g. inna hí atá adamraigthi "the things that are to be admired".

 The term gerundive may be used in grammars and dictionaries of Pali, for example the Pali Text Society's Pali-English Dictionary of 1921–25.
 It is referred to by some other writers as the participle of necessity, the potential participle or the future passive participle.
 It is used with the same meaning as the Latin gerundive.

 In the east African Semitic language Tigrinya, gerundive is used to denote a particular finite verb form, not a verbal adjective or adverb.
 Generally, it denotes completed action that is still relevant.
 A verb in the gerundive can be used alone or serially with another gerundive verb.
 In the latter case, it may sometimes be translated with an adverbial clause: bitri hidju kheydu (literally, "a-stick he-took-hold-of he-began-walking") means "while holding a stick, he is walking", i.e. "he is carrying a stick".